brunnedu/BasketXplainer/README.md

 3. Liule Yang
 4. Timothé Laborie

+## Contribution Statement

+Every team member contributed approximately equally to the project.
+Below we list the contributions of each member in descending order of importance:

+- Dustin Brunner: Backend, Research, Report, Frontend
+- Jonathan Koch: Wireframe, Design, Backend, Tutorial, Report
+- Liule Yang: Backend, Research, Report
+- Timothé Laborie: Main contributor to frontend (Implementation and Styling)

 ## Project Description
 The goal of our project is to create an interactive dashboard that allows basketball coaches/analysts to determine the most important factors for predicting the winning odds of a given matchup.
-Additionally we want to provide a clustering of teams based on their strategy.

 ### Users
 - Basketball Data Analysts (specifically Fran Camba Rodriguez of the Obradoiro CAB team)